-We typically associate fleas with pets, but fleas have no qualms with feasting on humans as well, reports WebMD.
+We typically associate fleas with pets, but fleas have no qualms with feasting on humans as well, reports Healthline.
 Flea bites are small, red and they appear in clusters.
-They are extremely itchy, and can also be painful upon impact and after the bite has occurred, says Healthline.
+They are extremely itchy, and can also be painful upon impact and after the bite has occurred.
 You can help ease itching with over-the-counter anti-itch creams and antihistamines.
 Try not to scratch the area, because that can lead to infection.

 Flea bites are usually harmless and will go away on their own, but sometimes you may experience a rash surrounding the bite.
 If you notice a rash or any other sign of an infection, see your doctor.

 Fleas prefer tall grass, and can show up in your own yard, or in other outdoor areas.
 If you have a dog or cat, the best prevention method is to have your pets regularly treated with veterinary approved flea medication.
 If you don’t have pets and come across fleas in your yard, have your yard treated by pest-control professionals.

 Spiders aren't aggressive towards humans and don't seek us out for dinner.
 They typically only bite defensively, reports the Bohart Museum of Entomology.
 In fact, of the 3,000 or so species of spiders, most don't have fangs long or strong enough to even break human skin.

 Most harmless spider bites cause some localized pain and swelling.
 You may have some itching, pain and a rash around the bite and symptoms can last up to a week.

 In the U.S., only the brown recluse and brown widow spiders have enough venom to hurt people, reports WebMD.